osinstom/osinstom.github.io/en/_posts/2020-02-06-p4c-ubpf-the-new-back-end-for-the-p4-compiler.md

 # Compiling P4 to uBPF

-The P4-to-uBPF compiler follows the same convention as P4 compilers for eBPF or XDP backends, i.e. The P4 program is firstly translated to the C representation and, then, compiled to the BPF code by using `clang` compiler.
+The P4-to-uBPF compiler follows the same convention as P4 compilers for eBPF or XDP backends, i.e. the P4 program is firstly translated to the C representation and, then, compiled to the BPF code using `clang` compiler.
 It makes things a little bit easier as P4 compiler does not need to generate low-level BPF instructions.

 ```
             ------------              ---------